We know that you’re an enthusiastic learner of the highest integrity. You care about science and you want to know more every day.

 The Biology Club is supported by the members of the Biological Honor Society, TriBeta.
 Members of TriBeta have the opportunity to compete for scholarships, perform research and have their research published as an abstract that is presented at the annual TriBeta regional convention.
 Please contact Dr. Hannah Wingate for more information.

 HBU is also nationally recognized for its strong chapter of Alpha Epsilon Delta (AED), an honor society for health professions.
 This group promotes academic excellence and community service.
-Please contact Mrs. Cathy Capes for more information.
+Please contact Dr. Hannah Wingate for more information.

 HBU has a student group for all students interested in a career in dentistry.
-The Pre-Dental Society (PDS), meets monthly and students will enjoy presentations from dentists, tour dental schools and participate in dental-related community service projects.
-Please contact Mrs. Cathy Capes for more information.
+The Pre-Dental Society (PDS), meets monthly, and students will enjoy presentations from dentists, tour dental schools, and participate in dental-related community service projects.
+Please contact Dr. Kari Brewer-Savannah for more information.

-The pre-optometry organization, HBU POPS, enjoys working as a team to network with optometry schools in Texas.
-They volunteer at health fairs to administer vision exams and attend optometry conferences to network with other students and admissions officers.
+The Pre-Optometry organization, HBU POPS, enjoys working as a team to network with optometry schools in Texas.
+Participants volunteer at health fairs to administer vision exams and attend optometry conferences to network with other students and admissions officers.
 Please contact Dr. Jackie Horn for more information.

 Graduates of the program have become